saadullahaleem/insurtech-api/README.md

 ## Authentication

 This backend uses JWT authentication powered by the [Django Simple JWT](https://django-rest-framework-simplejwt.readthedocs.io/en/latest/) package.
 It uses access and refresh tokens.
 The default access token lifetime is set to 60 minutes.
+The same `User` model is used for both types of users and both share the same authentication mechanism.